OutlierVentures/QTM-Interface/README.md

 # Quantitative Token Model radCAD Integration

 !
-This repository is work in progress !
+This repository is a work in progress !

 ## Background